Zoë Blade's notebook

 Asperger syndrome, also known as Asperger's, was an obsolete way of describing autistic people who are good at masking.

-As part of the shift from the pathology paradigm to the neurodiversity paradigm, the term Asperger's has fallen out of favour because:
+As part of the shift from the medical model to the social model, the term Asperger's has fallen out of favour because:

 1. Now that we're openly speaking for ourselves, even allistic "experts" have to finally accept that autism's a spectrum, with any combination of traits possible.
 Instead of giving different hazily defined clusters of traits their own names, it makes more sense to briefly describe each individual person's own unique combination of strengths and requirements.